jzzhen/jzzhen.github.io/resume/cpp.md

 * Server side end to end solutions delivery from requirements through to production.
 * Implemented assigned architectural and platform tasks for projects pertaining Server Architecture and the wider shared technology roadmap
 * Carry out R&D work to produce POCs needed to assist decision making on the adoption of new technologies and frameworks.
-* Participate in the rotation of 911 and server restart duties, led investigations and trouble-shootings of issues found.

 _**Team Lead, Platform Development - February 2020 to May 2021**_
 * Led a team of 5 developers, perform solution design, code review and team member training.